awsdocs/aws-systems-manager-user-guide/doc_source/sysman-agent-logs.md

 # Viewing SSM Agent logs<a name="sysman-agent-logs"></a>

-SSM Agent writes information about executions, commands, scheduled actions, errors, and health statuses to log files on each instance\.
+AWS Systems Manager Agent \(SSM Agent\) writes information about executions, commands, scheduled actions, errors, and health statuses to log files on each instance\.
 You can view log files by manually connecting to an instance, or you can automatically send logs to Amazon CloudWatch Logs\.
-For more information about sending logs to CloudWatch, see [Monitoring AWS Systems Manager](monitoring.md)\.
+For more information about sending logs to CloudWatch Logs, see [Monitoring AWS Systems Manager](monitoring.md)\.

 You can view SSM Agent logs on instances in the following locations\.